Dishwasher Saying Check Water? Here’s How To Do It

 1. Check the drain hose.

-2. Make sure that the dishwasher hose is in the proper position
+2. Make sure that the dishwasher hose is in the proper position.

-3. Check that there are no twists or bends in the hose
+3. Check that there are no twists or bends in the hose.

-4. Straighten the hose to undo any twists or bends
+4. Straighten the hose to undo any twists or bends.

-6. Run water for at least 30 seconds
+6. Run water for at least 30 seconds.

 Is there a visible leak?
-If you see a leak, the first step is to turn the dishwasher off at the circuit breaker.
+Then the first step is to turn the dishwasher off at the circuit breaker.
 Inspect the water supply hose for signs of moisture, loose connections, or damage.
 Signs of damage coming from the water supply hose indicate that you need to replace it.
-Once you purchase the replacement hose, follow the installation instructions, or call a qualified professional installer.

-Do you see other error codes on your dishwasher that may indicate a need to perform an inspection related to a check water message or another error?
-Samsung provides a cool tool with each of its error codes displayed on the page.
+Do you see other error codes on your dishwasher that indicate a need to perform an inspection related to a check water message or another error?
+Samsung provides a cool tool with each error code displayed on the page.
 You simply click the code that you see on your dishwasher.
-Learn what each code means and the steps that you need to take to fix the issue and make the error code go away.

 Conclusion